Editor’s note: This article was updated Sept. 8, 2020.

 - Safety first.
-Children should always be wearing a PFD.
+Paddlers should always be wearing a PFD.

-- Prioritize swimming before paddleboarding.
-If kids can’t swim they aren’t ready for the board.
+- Prioritize swimming before stand up paddleboarding.
+If kids can’t swim, they aren’t ready for the board.

 - There is a right way to board the paddleboard.
 Seat kids on the board before getting on yourself.